torch/nn/doc/module.md

 This is a convenience module that performs two functions at once.
-Calculates and accumulates the gradients with respect to the weights after mutltiplying with negative of the learning rate `learningRate`.
+Calculates and accumulates the gradients with respect to the weights after multiplying with negative of the learning rate `learningRate`.
 Performing these two operations at once is more performance efficient and it might be advantageous in certain situations.